yearn/yearn-devdocs/docs/resources/risks/risk-score.md

   </tr>
   <tr>
    <td>5</td>
-   <td>Strategy is very complex, uses leverage or debt, not easy to unwind.
-No health check</td>
+   <td>Strategy is highly complex, uses leverage or debt, and is not easy to unwind.
+No health check available</td>
   </tr>
   <tr>
    <td>4</td>
-   <td>Uses leverage or debt, not easy to unwind.
-No health check</td>
+   <td>Uses leverage or debt, and is not easy to unwind.
+No health check available</td>
   </tr>
   <tr>
    <td>3</td>
-   <td>Has loss potential, withdrawal fee or requires detailed queue management to avoid losses.
-No health check</td>
+   <td>Has potential for losses, withdrawal fees, or requires detailed queue management to prevent losses.
+No health check available</td>
   </tr>
   <tr>
    <td>2</td>
-   <td>Strategy is simple, easy to migrate/unwind.
-Has health check</td>
+   <td>Strategy is relatively simple, and is easy to migrate/unwind.
+Has a health check</td>
   </tr>
   <tr>
    <td>1</td>
-   <td>Strategy is simple, easy to migrate/unwide.
-No leverage and zero public unrestricted methods.
-Is highly unlikely to have a loss.</td>
+   <td>Strategy is easy to understand, and can be migrated/unwound easily.
+No leverage and no publicly accessible methods.
+Highly unlikely to incur losses.</td>
   </tr>
 </table>